 It’s excellent menu, featuring locally produced food, hand selected wines and decadent cocktails, is sure to impress too.

-Once the longest passenger ship in the world, the SS Great Britain now resides in a dry dock in Bristol harbour, and plays host to a number of weddings every year.
+Once the longest passenger ship in the world, the SS Great Britain now resides in a dry dock in Bristol harbour, and is up there as one of our favourite unusual wedding venues.